Joint NASUWT/NUT Position – Literacy And Numeracy Tests

 "I want to make sure that we spend the right amount of money on education, so I am making a commitment in this manifesto to spend 1% above the block grant every year until we reach a situation where we have parity of funding per head of pupil in England."
 Carwyn Jones First Minister for Wales

 "I want to see more funding going to schools."
 Leighton Andrews Education Minister

 These commitments are welcome.
-However, the gap in per pupil funding between England and Wales has widened to £604, according to January 2011 figures.
+However, the gap in per pupil funding between England and Wales has widened to £604, according to last available figures published in January 2011.
+No doubt this gap is wider still today.
 We are calling on the Welsh Government to close the funding gap now.
 If the First Minister is to deliver on his pledge there needs to be a greater increase in spend than the promised one per cent above the block grant.

 What you can do to help